davidrd123/Launch-Summarize-Capstone-YT/README.md

-Certainly, here's a more detailed structured version:

-# Capstone Project Transcript Analysis
+# Launch School Capstone Project Transcript Analysis

 This repository allows you to extract and analyze transcripts from previous Launch School Capstone Projects through various methodologies.
 The processing pipeline involves fetching video transcripts, transcript processing, topic modeling, and interactive presentation of results.